INRIA/scikit-learn-mooc/_sources/ensemble/ensemble_wrap_up_quiz.md

 We therefore define our problem as a regression problem: we want to predict the body mass of a penguin given its culmen and flipper measurements.

-Note that we randomly shuffled the rows of the dataset after loading it (`dataset.sample(frac=1, random_state=0)`).
+Notice that we randomly shuffled the rows of the dataset after loading it (`dataset.sample(frac=1, random_state=0)`).
 The reason is to break a spurious order-related statistical dependency that would otherwise cause trouble with the naive cross-validation procedure we use in this notebook.
-The problem of order-dependent samples will be discussed in more details in the module on model evaluation and is outside of the scope of this quiz for now.
+The problem of order-dependent samples will be discussed more in detail on the model evaluation module and is outside of the scope of this quiz for now.
 Now, evaluate the following tree-based models:

 - a decision tree regressor, i.e. `sklearn.tree.DecisionTreeRegressor`